martinklepsch/martinklepsch.org/src/content/posts/2025-02-26-llm-web-ui-a-browser-interface-for-llm-conversations.md

 ## Key Features

-- **Conversation History**: Browse through all your past conversations in a clean, organized interface
+- **Conversation History**: Browse all your past conversations in a clean interface
-- **Search Functionality**: Quickly find specific prompts or responses
+- **Search**: Quickly find specific prompts or responses
-- **Model Filtering**: Filter conversations by the model you used
+- **Model Filtering**: Filter conversations by model
-- **Token Usage Stats**: See detailed information about token usage for each conversation
+- **Token Usage Stats**: See detailed token usage information
-- **Multi-turn Navigation**: Easily follow the flow of complex, multi-turn conversations
+- **Multi-turn Navigation**: Easily follow complex conversation flows

 ## Why I Built This

-The `llm` CLI tool is fantastic for quick interactions with language models, but I found myself missing some observability features that would help me:
+While using `llm`, I found myself missing some observability features:

-1. **Track my usage patterns**: Which models am I using most frequently?
+1. Tracking which models I use most frequently
-2. **Find previous solutions**: "I know I solved this problem last month, but what was that prompt again?"
-3. **Analyze token efficiency**: Am I writing prompts that use tokens efficiently?
+2. Finding previous solutions to similar problems
+3. Analyzing my token efficiency

-Rather than requesting these features be added to the core `llm` tool (which is purposefully focused on being a lightweight CLI), I decided to build a complementary tool that addresses these specific needs.
+Rather than requesting these features be added to the core `llm` tool, I built a complementary tool that addresses these specific needs.

 ## How It Works

-The tool is remarkably simple - it reads the SQLite database that `llm` uses to store conversations and presents that data through a React-based web interface.
-There's no need to set up a separate database or sync mechanism; it works directly with your existing `llm` data.
+The tool reads the SQLite database that `llm` uses to store conversations and presents that data through a React-based web interface.
+There's no separate database or sync mechanism - it works directly with your existing `llm` data.

-This means you can continue using the `llm` CLI as your primary interface and only launch the web UI when you need to do some deeper analysis or browsing of your conversation history.

 ## Getting Started

-Installation is straightforward:

 ```bash
 # Using npx (no installation required)